yuanbit/sentiment140-biLSTM/README.md

 A deep learning model built using PyTorch and TorchText to detect sentiments of tweets using a subset of the sentiment140 dataset.
+The model uses pre-trained GloVe embeddings to build the vocabulary and 2 layers of biLSTM.